FAForever/wiki-pages/Development/Mapping.md

 - Did you adjust the skybox?
 - Did you set fitting environment maps?
 - For the water as well?
+- Did you try out different wave textures?
-- Did you align the sun direction in the water settings?
+- Did you align the sun direction in the water settings to create a proper sun reflection?

 ## Using a different terrain shader
 FAF provides additional terrain shaders.
 These alter how the game renders the map and provide opportunity to improve the visual fidelity of the map.
 As this is pretty new, the tools for dealing with them are not really there yet, so the process is not as streamlined as the rest of mapmaking.